Tagrand/knowledgeBase/README.md

 - Vuex is making a CRUDDY approach easier.
 - By not working on design, its making it much easier to let it take shape.
 Less constrained.

+(Sunday 01/09/2019)

+The front end is coming together, I just need to do the arguments, and then I should have a base working project.

+The main thing I am wondering, is how to extract out all the designs into templates - I'd like to start using slots to simplify the front end code, and make it more flexible.

+I've found this approach quite good, but I would like to be a bit more disciplined and have more refactor/tidy points.
+There are certainly places I rushed too - which has led to more technical debt that I had to fix later.
+But having said that, letting it be messy at the start meant I followed through more with the project.
+And it's more substansive than anything else I've made before in my spare time.

 ## Approach

 Two key things I'm focusing on developing: